CS GO Config

-Of course, after creating your godlike crosshair you can copy all commands from a console and simply save it in your config.
+Of course, after creating your godlike crosshair, you can copy all commands from a console and simply save it in your config.

 Radar – Full map

-- cl_radar_always_centered 0 Keeps the radar centered
+- cl_radar_always_centered 0 Keeps the radar centred

 - cl_radar_scale 0.35 Will scale your radar to the point that you can see the whole map.

-It might be really hard to get used to it at first but after some time, you will not be able to play without it.
+It might be hard to get used to it at first, but after some time, you will not be able to play without it.
 Thanks to this setting in many cases you will not need to wait for teammate info about the push because you will be able to see it for yourself on the radar even if it is happening on the other end of the map.

 - bind “w” “+forward; r_cleardecals;”